-Many informal urban settlement dwellers face a variety of risks related to their environment, including those associated with overcrowding, poor housing, poor waste disposal systems and air pollution (including the burning of waste), poor sanitation and inadequate water supply.
+Many informal urban settlement dwellers face a variety of risks related to their environment, including those associated with natural disasters (e.g. flooding), overcrowding, poor housing, poor waste disposal systems and air pollution (including the burning of waste), poor sanitation and inadequate water supply.
 These fuel the rapid spread of communicable diseases.
 The health system’s capacity for disease control is poor.
 Poor and marginalised communities are affected more severely by these health hazards.
 Poor nutrition, high rates of maternal mortality, teen pregnancies and sexually transmitted infections (STIs) disproportionately affect poor households living in informal settlements.
 The burden of disability is high.
-Largely as a result of poor drainage, flooding has become nearly an annual event in Freetown in the last four years, leading to the collapse of houses, deaths, injuries, destruction of toilets and contamination of water sources.
-Because data are limited on the scale of risks faced by informal urban settlement dwellers, the government and NGOs have struggled to plan and coordinate effective responses to improve health.
+Largely as a result of poor drainage, flooding has become nearly an annual event in Freetown in the last four years, leading to the collapse of houses, loss of property, deaths, injuries, destruction of toilets and contamination of water sources.
+Because data are limited on the scale of risks faced by informal urban settlement dwellers, the Government of Sierra Leone and NGOs have struggled to plan and coordinate effective responses to improve health.

 Studies identify a range of barriers faced by people in informal settlements in accessing formal health care, including costs (direct and indirect), limited geographic accessibility, socio-cultural obstacles, distance, long waiting times and limited availability of services.

-According to SDI, some informal settlement dweller organisations exist in Freetown.
 A stakeholder workshop identified over 13 organisations that are currently active in informal settlements.
 Apart from the Ministry of Health and Sanitation and its key agencies, nearly all the other actors — mostly NGOs and a few community-based organisations (CBOs) — operate at the subnational level.
 These organisations’ responses are uncoordinated and duplicated, and rarely informed by evidence.
+This creates a window of opportunity for the ARISE project to support coordination activities and research into action.
 Most health interventions focus on cholera and diarrhoea, nutrition and child health and wellbeing, the promotion of safer sex and treatment of STIs.
 Few interventions deal with environmental health threats, health education, mental health and occupation-related health problems at the community level.